MicrosoftDocs/powerapps-docs/powerapps-docs/teams/formula-columns.md

    :::column-end:::
 :::row-end:::

 \* The **Text** and **Value** functions only work with whole numbers, where no decimal separator is involved.
-Since the decimal separator varies across locales, and formula columns are evlauted without locale knowledge, there is no way to properly interpret or generate the decimal separator.
+Since the decimal separator varies across locales, and formula columns are evaluated without locale knowledge, there's no way to properly interpret or generate the decimal separator.

 ### See also